 Many forms of defeasible inference have been studied, given the large repertoire of human reasoning styles - and complete structural rules or proof systems have been found, following what Bolzano and Peirce already advocated in the 19th century.

 These systems, that usually drop some classical rules, while retaining modified variants, are typically taken to encode basic features of such styles of reasoning.

-Non-standard consequence as implicit logic This looks like an implicit approach in our sense.
-What is new about a reasoning practice is not explicitly on the table, but it shows in differences and analogies with classical consequence for a classical logical language.
-But non-standard consequence relations have concrete motivations, they do not just arise by tinkering with classical structural rules.
+Non-standard consequence as implicit logic This modus operandi is highly reminiscent of an implicit approach in our sense.
+What is new about the reasoning practice under study is not explicitly on the table, but it shows in differences and analogies with standard properties of classical consequence for a classical language.

-Making it explicit Can we provide alternative explicit accounts leaving the notion of consequence standard, while adding vocabulary to bring out the origins of the new consequence notions?
-Of course, we need a guiding semantic perspective for doing so, and this will depend on the precise motivation for the new consequence relation.
-In the following case study, we concentrate on the role of belief in circumscription - though explicitizing consequence relations may well involve other notions, too.
+Making it explicit But non-standard consequence relations have concrete motivations, they do not just arise by tinkering with classical structural rules.
+So, can we provide alternative explicit accounts leaving the notion of consequence standard, while adding vocabulary to bring out the origins of the new consequence notions?
+As in all our earlier illustrations, we need a semantic platform for doing so, and the choice for this will depend on the concrete motivation for the new consequence relation.
+The following case study highlights the role of belief in circumscription - though explicitizing consequence relations may well involve other notions, too.

 From inference to belief change Revisiting the original AI scenarios, one can also construe problem solving differently.
 We have beliefs about a problem and where a solution might go, based on scenarios that seem most plausible to consider - either deep beliefs based on experience in problem solving, or light beliefs as lacking considerations to the contrary.
 Then, as we take in new information relevant to the problem, this set of scenarios changes, and beliefs are modified.
-Now this fits precisely with our models of beliefs.
+13 Now this fits precisely with our models of beliefs.
 For instance, a circumscriptive consequence translates into our earlier dynamic logic for belief change, using the formula